FrisoDenijs/dnd-cheat-sheets/using ability scores.md

 - Push, Drag or Lift = Carrying Capacity * 2 lbs.
 - For each size category above medium, double capacity
 - Tiny creatures halve Carrying Capacity

+## Dexterity
+**Acrobatics**:
+- Balance
+- Acrobatic stunts, such as dives, rolls somersaults and flips

+**Sleight of Hand**:
+- Magic tricks
+- Conceiling an object on person
+- Pickpocket

+**Stealth**:
+- Conceal oneself
+- Sneak past guards
+- Slip away
+- Sneak up on someone

+**Other Dexterity Checks**:
+- Control a heavily laden cart on a steep descent
+- Steer a chariot around a tight turn
+- Pick a lock
+- Disable a trap
+- Securely tie up a prisoner
+- Wriggle free of bonds
+- Play a stringed instrument
+- Craft a small or detailed object
+- Combat Initiative